 In May 2016, our family embarked on an experiment to see whether it is possible to shop, eat, clean, wash and clothe ourselves without creating any plastic waste.
-We are a working couple with two sons in full-time education.
-The idea came to us after becoming aware of global plastic pollution in the oceans which we experienced at first hand whilst on holiday.
-The devastating effects of plastic pollution on wildlife, and the journey of microplastic up the food chain and onto our plates are well-documented.
-Plastic litter on beaches, along rivers, streets and in the countryside is increasingly evident.
+We are a working couple with two sons, both of whom were in full-time higher education at the time.
+The idea came to us after becoming aware of global plastic pollution in the oceans which we experienced at first hand whilst on holiday in the Med.
+The devastating effects of plastic pollution on wildlife, and the journey of microplastic up the food chain and onto our plates are now well-documented and the whole world has been talking about reducing plastic use since the broadcasting of Blue Planet in 2017.

-At first it was very difficult to source even the most basic foods unpackaged – milk, pasta, rice, toilet paper – it seemed that just about everything was wrapped in plastic.
+At the beginning it was very difficult for us to source even the most basic items unpackaged – milk, pasta, rice, toilet paper – it seemed that just about everything was wrapped in plastic.
 We went ‘cold-turkey’ in the first few months and didn’t allow ourselves to make any compromises, using up the things already in our kitchen cupboards whilst finding out about alternatives.
 After only three weeks we began to notice that we had hardly any rubbish and also very little recycling – indisputable physical evidence that something was working!
 We danced around the kitchen in delight and felt even more motivated.
+The year presented us with many situations needing careful thinking and planning in order to avoid plastic: summer BBQs, Christmas celebrations, holidays, a big party for my husband’s 50th, business travel and the daily challenges of work and school.
+We collected every bit of plastic packaging that we were unable to avoid during the first year, regardless of whether it could be recycled or not.
+We ended up with one bagful – not too bad we think.
 We have been chronicling our journey ever since on this blog and on social media.
+This website and our community related work continues to be non-commercial and all we hope to achieve is to encourage you to find solutions that work for you!

 Over the last ten years, more plastic has been produced than during the whole of the last century (280 million tonnes a year).
 Packaging is the largest end user market segment and nearly half of all plastic products are discarded within a year.
 Plastic is an amazing material that lasts for hundreds of years.
 Every plastic toothbrush that has ever been produced is still intact today!
 Unfortunately we do not have the capability yet to turn polymers back into their original building blocks.
 Recycling provides only partial solutions, not all countries have recycling schemes and in the UK, which probably has one of the best, only a third of consumer plastic packaging is recycled every year.
 Worldwide, a mere 5% of plastic is recycled.